Skip to main content

 Task managementAlignment scoring via issue/task dataapi.linear.app, *.atlassian.net, or your self-hosted instance

-LLM APIAI-powered commit analysisapi.openai.com, api.anthropic.com, or Vertex AI endpoints
+LLM APIAI-powered commit analysisapi.anthropic.com, api.openai.com, or Vertex AI endpoints

 If any of these services are unreachable, the corresponding Navigara features will not function.
 Git provider access is required for core functionality.